About the Emergency

 EMERGENCY SHELTER AND CORE RELIEF ITEMS

-Islamic Relief helped provide about 1,000 emergency tents for internally displaced persons (IDPs) of both Rohingya and non-Rohingya populations.
-Some 2,000 Core Relief Item (CRI) kits were also being delivered.
+Islamic Relief donors are helping provide about 1,000 emergency tents for internally displaced persons (IDPs) of both Rohingya and non-Rohingya populations.
+Some 2,000 Core Relief Item (CRI) kits have also been delivered.
 They included:

 - Mosquito nets